 Try to read with your child on most school days.
 'Little and often' is best.

 In your child’s planner, we provide space for you to fill in when you have heard them read.
+Try to communicate regularly with positive comments and any concerns.
+Your child will then know that you are interested in their progress and that you value reading.
 The minimum requirement is 3 times per week, but lots of parents do more than this.
 Your child will be rewarded for reading at home.

 3 times a week = one sticker